bongo418/odin-recipes/README.md

 ## Attribution

-Recipes and images are sourced from [Allrecipes](https://www.allrecipes.com/) and linked at the bottom of each recipe page to their respective webpages.
+Recipes were sourced from [Allrecipes](https://www.allrecipes.com/) and linked at the bottom of each recipe page to their respective webpages.
+All recipe images are AI-generated using Microsoft Copilot and are free to use.